chesslogic8/rust-encryption-junk-yard/README.md

 By design, all of the code in here works and is incredibly easy to feed to ai in order to change or audit.
-Use it for starter apps, spare parts, or complete apps.
+Use it for learning, starter apps, spare parts, or complete apps.
 Just make sure you have ai audit anything you use.